inko-lang/inko/docs/source/virtual-machine/memory-management.md

 ## Allocation optimisations

-Integers that fit in a 62 bits signed integer are not heap allocated, instead IVM uses [tagged pointers][tagged-pointers].
+Integers that fit in a 62 bits signed integer are not heap allocated, instead the VM uses [tagged pointers][tagged-pointers].
 64 bits integers are heap allocated, while integers larger than 64 bits are allocated as arbitrary precision integers.
 When an integer is tagged, the first lower bit of the pointer is set to `1`.